Hougang MRT station: Artwork

+A panel of the Art in Transit artwork.

-Hands Up For Hougang by Seck Yok Ying is displayed at this station as part of the Art-in-Transit programme.
+Hands Up For Hougang by Seck Yok Ying is displayed at this station as part of the Art in Transit programme.
 It consists of 3,000 handprints of diverse backgrounds, including Hougang residents, LTA management and contractors.
 The artist hoped to connect with people through this artwork.
 Having worked in the construction industry, Seok also wanted those behind the station's construction to be remembered and hence conceived this artwork so that they could leave their imprint on the work.
 Seok also designed the platform seats in various shapes, intended to establish a welcoming atmosphere for commuters.

-The LTA invited 2500 residents for the project conducted through twenty sessions in April 2001.
+The LTA invited 2500 residents for the project, which was conducted through twenty sessions in April 2001.
 Each hand was soaked in olive oil before imprinting into the clay.
 For entire families joining the project, their handprints were all collected on a shared slab.
 The collected prints were transformed into rubber moulds sourced from the National University of Singapore before being rendered on glass-reinforced cement that can be moulded into panels.
 These panels were then arranged together in cohesive rows of hands.